-Desperate to quench my craving, I made them once from scratch.
+Desperate to quench my craving, I made potato pierogi once from scratch.
 They weren’t impossible, but still quite a lengthy task.

-It’s understandable then that whenever David and I are in Chicago dining at the famed Chicago Diner, I’m always tempted by their pierogi-style vegan quesadilla.
+It’s understandable then that whenever David and I are in the Windy City, dining at the famed Chicago Diner, I’m always tempted by their pierogi quesadilla.

 An amalgamation of two of my favorite foods, many a time I’ve come close to ordering it.
 But I’ve always made a last second switch to the beloved vegan reuben instead.

 For a sauerkraut lover, these are the impossible decisions.
 (Here are some of my other favorite sauerkraut recipes and uses.)